José Luis Alcaine

-José Luis Alcaine (born 26 December 1938) is a Spanish cinematographer.
+José Luis Alcaine Escaño (born 26 December 1938) is a Spanish cinematographer.
 Educated in Tangier, he was the first cinematographer to use a fluorescent tube as key lighting in the 1970s.
 He has worked on films such as Belle Époque (Academy Award for Best Foreign Language Film, 1993), Two Much (1995), Blast from the Past (1999), and The Skin I Live In (2011).

 He won the European Film Award for Best Cinematographer for Volver, and has received five Goya Awards for best cinematography.